toshiakit/apriori/README.md

 Closing
 -------

-We started with a simple supermarket example to congressioal votes records, and finally web usage analysis, but we also see that you can't go far without metadata.
+We started with a simple supermarket example, moved on to congressioal votes records, and finally web usage analysis, but we also see that you can't go far without metadata.
 In the next step, I would like to apply this to a real life web analytics data and see if we can learn something interesting.